Find a Law Firm

 Find an Approved Solicitor on the Santander Conveyancing Panel

-We have a mortgage agreed in principle with Santander.
-Solicitors have been appointed?
+Last month we had a mortgage agreed in principle with Santander.
+Solicitors have been chosen?
 What is the average time that one could expect to receive a mortgage offer from Santander?

 There is no definitive answer here.
 Have Santander conducted the valuation?
 Have you advised Santander as your lawyers details and checked that your lawyer is on the Santander conveyancing panel?
 It is not unusual for a mortgage offer to take a month to come through